zli3006/zli3006/README.md

 Hi, I'm Peter 👋 — a software engineer and entrepreneur passionate about building at the intersection of technology and the arts.
-Since most of my work is proprietary, I invite you to explore my projects on my portfolio 🌐: zpeterli.com
+Since my biggest projects are proprietary, I invite you to explore work on my [portfolio 🌐]("zpeterli.com")